e-picas/bash-utils/man/MANPAGE.1.md

 :   Increase script's verbosity.

 *-V*, *--version*
-:   See script's version and copyright information ; use option `quiet` to get version number only.
+:   See the script, module or library version and copyright information ; use option `--quiet` to get version number only.

 *-x*, *--debug*
-:   See debug info.
+:   See some debugging information.

+Please note that these options are available but not necessarily used in scripts or modules.

 ### Using the library as a command

 The following additional options are available when you call the library itself:

 *-e*, *--exec* [**=<arg>**]
-:   Execute the argument in the library's environment ; without argument, any piped content will be evaluated:
+:   Execute the argument in the library's environment ; as the argument is optional, the equal sign is REQUIRED ; without argument, any piped content will be evaluated:

-        bash-utils --exec='e_color "<bold>test</bold>"'
+        bash-utils --exec='colored-output "<bold>test</bold>"'
-        echo 'e_color "<bold>test</bold>"' | bash-utils --exec
+        echo 'colored-output "<bold>test</bold>"' | bash-utils --exec

 The following additional arguments are available when you call the library itself:

-*model* [**<file_path>**]
-:   See the 'bash-utils-model.bash' model content or copy it in 'file_path'.
+*about*
+:   alias of '--version'

+*about <module_name>*
+:   alias of '<module-name> --version'

+*help*
+:   alias of '--help'

+*help <module_name>*
+:   get the help about a module

+*modules*
+:   get the list of available modules

+*usage*
+:   get the library synopsis

+*usage <module_name>*
+:   get a module synopsis

+*version*
+:   alias of '--version --quiet'

+*version <module_name>*
+:   alias of '<module_name> --version --quiet'

 ## EXAMPLES

-Have a look at the `bash-utils-model` script for a full base template of a script using the library.
+You can use the *model* module to get a full example of a script using the library.

+    bash-utils model bash-utils

 A starter template is available in bash-utils(7).

-To copy the model as a base for your own scripts, you may use the `model` argument:

-    bash-utils model /path/to/script

 ## LICENSE